 For the maintenance, the spare part below will be supplied together with the Machine as standard of the manufacturer's.
-When the Machine received, please check if there is a shortage.
+When the Machine received, please check if there is any shortage.

-Purge pump Oil (ULTRA VAC 100) : 2 Liter
+Vacuum Pump Oil (ULTRA VAC 100) : 2 Liter

 1-4.
 Safety Guards